 We need you, the leaders responsible for our safety, to hold the line and insist on the strongest possible gas ban ordinance so that San Jose can continue to provide the climate-smart leadership so essential to preserving a livable climate for all children.
-What could be more important?
+Please do the right thing tonight, time is running out for our children and the larger natural world.